mitchchn/mitchchn.github.io/_drafts/the-freemium-ghetto.md

 ---
-title: "How Apple Can Clean Up the App Store: The Freemium Ghetto"
+title: "How Apple Could Clean Up the App Store: The Freemium Ghetto"
 layout: post
 ---